Keyu-He/RECAP_Copilot-Interaction-Archiver/INSTALLATION.md

 ### 3. Test the Extension (Development)

 **Option A: Launch Extension Development Host**
-1. Open the `copilot-snapshot-extension` folder in VS Code
+1. Open the `Copilot-Interaction-Archiver` folder in VS Code
 2. Press `F5` to launch the Extension Development Host
 3. In the new window, open your workspace (e.g., `RECAP/tic-tac-toe_repro/workspace1-copilot`)
 4. Start using Copilot - snapshots will be captured automatically